Skip to main content

 Uterine Artery Embolization

-For associated pelvic pain and heavy bleeding.
+For associated pelvic pain and heavy bleeding, providing long-term symptom relief.

 Procedure Details: